mhyee/mhyee.com/content/blog/pl_blog_response.md

 This is where I disagree, but I'm probably coming at it from a different angle.
-If you're compiling TypeScript to JavaScript, then I guess it makes sense, but I'm thinking about implementing something more like a JavaScript JIT.
+If you're compiling TypeScript to JavaScript, then I guess it makes sense, but I'm thinking about implementing a JavaScript JIT.
 For example, let's say you're evaluating `x + x.` You don't know what `x` is, so you have to check its type and then dispatch to the correct `+` method.
 An optimizing JIT might eventually figure out that `x + x` is always integer arithmetic, so it'll generate machine code for that.
 However, the generated code needs to include a guard, because there's a possibility that in some future call, `x` is not an integer, and so the JIT will need to de-optimize.
 But if the language had types and `x` was an integer, then the JIT can eliminate the guard.
 I believe [StrongScript][strongscript] does this (and more).

 JITs for static languages (like Java) will do something similar for method dispatches.
 If `x.foo()` is a polymorphic call, but always dispatches to